ktsuench/ruhacks/README.md

 - Visual Studio Code (with following extensions)
   - ESLint
-  - Git Blame
+  - Git Lens or Git Blame
+    - Git Lens is better (more features)
 - Learn how to debug NodeJS code in Visual Studio Code
 - Learn how to use `git` in Visual Studio Code

 ### Running Local Copy

-- Before running `npm start`, startup the MongoDB first by running `mongod`
+- Before running `npm start`, do the following:
+  - startup MongoDB by running `mongod`
+  - startup PostgreSQL DB running `pgc`
 -
   Run `npm start` to start the server